Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Meta-Theoretic Description of Adaptation

-The important point in regard to adaptation is that it gives the entities not only a goal, target, or end (a telos in philosophical terms) that needs to be attained (or a problem to be solved), adaptation also gradually allows to define order respectively disorder.
-This means that those entities which together form a first nexus are then fully ordered, when the attainment of an end, goal, or target is achieved.
-Hence, when the behaviour of entities is structured through an adaptive operation (an adaptation function) and the given end of that function is attained, a so-called society or an individual is formed.
-Society, as it is defined by Whitehead, should therefore not be understood in the narrow and common sense of a social gathering of humans studied by sociology.
-It is rather the computed states of the system of every iteration stored in the program, which is the actual system that reaches its end.
-In contrast to prehension, this is the structural view upon the system.
+The important point in regard to adaptation is that it gives the entities a target, goal, or end (a telos in philosophical terms) that needs to be attained (or a problem to be solved).
+Hence, when the behaviour of entities is structured through an adaptive operation (an adaptation function) and the given end of that function is attained, a so-called society is formed.
+Society, as it is defined by Whitehead, should therefore not be understood in the narrow and common sense of a social gathering of humans studied in sociology.
+In this sense, Whitehead writes: “The most general examples of such societies are the regular trains of waves, individual electrons, protons, individual molecules, societies of molecules such as inorganic bodies, living cells, and societies of cells such as vegetable and animal bodies.” \cite[p.~98]{Whitehead.1929} Both, the forming of a society and of a nexus are processes of emergence, but it is the presence of an aim which makes the difference between a nexus and a society.
+Today, in agent-based modelling such a society is called a system whereas in swarm intelligence it is called a swarm and in artificial neural networks it represents the network.
+Lastly, what Whitehead calls society is termed by Simondon an individuation \cite{Debaise.2017}.
+We will use Whitehead’s terminology of society and nexus.

-For both, a nexus of interacting entities and a society, all entities interact together in order to follow a certain path (update function) but only in a society an end is attained (adaptation function).
-This phenomenon can, according to Whitehead, also be observed in biology or physics, when molecules form a cell or waves and electrons an electromagnetic field.
-We will see in the next section that this conceptual difference between an individual or a society and a nexus is important because it allows to describe those computed iterations, which did not attain the pre-defined end.
-These results that did not attain the end, but nevertheless produced certain patterns, are in this sense disordered.
-Nexūs (the plural of nexus) are thus defined as actual systems that did not reach the targeted end.
-When a society is ordered, i.e. when it has attained a certain end, “it is self-sustaining; in other words, that it is its own reason.” \cite{Whitehead_ProcessReality_1978}.
+For both, a nexus and a society, entities interact with each other in order to follow a certain path of behaviour (update function) but only in a society an end is attained (adaptation function).
+As shown above in the quote, this phenomenon can, according to Whitehead, also be observed in biology and physics, when molecules form a cell and waves and electrons an electromagnetic field, respectively.
+Nex\={u}s (the plural of nexus) are thus defined as actual systems that did not reach the targeted end.
+When a society has attained a certain end, “it is self-sustaining.” \cite[p.~89]{Whitehead.1929}